deekshith2001/deekshith2001/README.md

 # Deekshith Sai Teja Komira - Professional GitHub Profile

 ## About Me
 Hello!
-I am Deekshith Sai Teja Komira, a master's student in **Data Analytics** at Tufts University, with a strong foundation in **data science, machine learning**, and **business intelligence**.
+I am Deekshith Sai Teja Komira, a master's student in **Data Analytics** at Tufts University, with a strong foundation in **data science, machine learning**, and **business intelligence** **Bioinformatics Analyst**.
 My passion lies in leveraging data to solve complex problems and deliver actionable insights.

 ---